 Sole Physical Custody

-The term “visitation” is starting to be replaced in Connecticut family law by the term “parenting time.”
+Connecticut divorce lawyers are starting to replace the term “visitation” with “parenting time.”
 “Parenting time” is defined as the amount of time a parent spends with a child.
 The switch to “parenting time” reflects the fact that any time a child is with either parent, that parent is parenting, not just visiting.

 Legal custody gives parents the ability to make major decisions for their children in terms of their education, healthcare, and religion, among others.